mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 However, if we want the <strong>center</strong> of <span class="variables">img</span> to be placed on the <span class="variables">facePoint</span> (x1, y1), we have to do some simple math to get the coordinates of its top-left corner, which we will call (x2, y2).

-Note that in this x-y coordinate system, (0, 0) is the top left corner.
-The difference from the normal Cartesian plane is that y increases downwards.
+Note that in this x-y coordinate system of the <strong>Canvas</strong>, (0, 0) is the top left corner.
+The difference from the normal Cartesian coordinate system is that y increases downwards.

 ![Coordinate Math](../images/facemesh/6.helper.png){:.enlargeImage}